Equality Diversity Inclusivity

 Tab Content: Academic year 2022-23

-- Recruitment to a Research, Engagement and EDI Assistant (graduate trainee) role.
+- Delivered a successful Research, Engagement and EDI graduate traineeship.

 - Successfully piloted inclusive recruitment practices.

 - Delivered a reciprocal mentoring project where 4 learning developers worked with 11 Black, Asian and Minority Ethnic (BAEM) UK students.

 - Continued to develop our student partnerships, including our Library student ambassador schemes.

 - Developed guides including decolonising literature searching, and open access resources.

 - We have extended our suite of online resources on academic writing to include Reflective Writing.

 - Extended our English language development support for PG students to include 'Dissertation Conversations' and 'Presenting your Research'.

 - Held a celebrating success event and delivered a staff development programme.